Jeroen Dijsselbloem, President of the Eurogroup

 In the spotlight

-Eurogroup President Jeroen Dijsselbloem will speak at the European Business Summit, which takes place at the Egmont Palace, in Brussels, on 2 June 2016.
+Eurogroup President Jeroen Dijsselbloem's speech at the European Business Summit, which took place in Brussels on 2 June 2016.

 Letter by Eurogroup President Jeroen Dijsselbloem to the European Ombudsman Emily O'Reilly on Eurogroup transparency, 16 May 2016.